1. Why use this guide?

 2. Essential information

 There are many references in documents in The National Archives to people emigrating to other countries, but no single index of names.
-Records of emigration are in many different records series, and finding information about individual people can be challenging.
-You will need to refer to the series description in Discovery, our cataloguea search tool with descriptions of tens of millions of documents from the UK central government, law courts, and other national bodies, to find out how the records are arranged - for example, by date or country.
+Records of emigration are in many different records series and finding information about individual people can be challenging.
+You will need to refer to the series description in Discovery, our cataloguea search tool with descriptions of tens of millions of documents from the UK central government, law courts, other national bodies and from over 2,500 archives across the UK, to find out how the records are arranged - for example, by date or country.

 Many finding aids are available - some of these are listed in section 9.
 These are available in the reading rooms at The National Archives and in many university and larger reference libraries.
 Many of the publications listed in the further reading section describe the relevant record series at The National Archives.